We’ll talk about SaaS content writing, but first let me drop a scenario at your doorstep:

 These are your strongest pieces of social proof, especially if they call out the exact reasons why your product is a better fit.

-In my website user experience guide, I mentioned how I was impressed with the way HelpCrunch’s comparison pages used testimonials to nudge users to switch from their competitors.
+In my SEO and UX guide, I mentioned how I was impressed with the way HelpCrunch’s comparison pages used testimonials to nudge users to switch from their competitors.

 Here’s an example of how they used testimonials to steal users from Intercom: